CALIFORNIA PROJECT PREPARATION PROGRAM

 Technical support in incorporating global best practices in project design in a way that best supports community needs

-This program is funded to cover the following activities:
+This program was funded to cover the following activities:

 Project level kick-off sharing current state of project detail